Photos from this trip can be found here.

-Standing just under 5,200’, Guye Peak looked like a piece of cake.
-That may be the case in the summer months, but not on this day of snow and wind.
+Just under 5,200’, Guye Peak looked like a piece of cake.
+That may be the case in the dry months, in winters months the peak a different beast.

-The summit was extremely windy without views.
-But shortly after I arrived, about half of the clouds miraculously dissipated, which allowed me to take some quick photos of Alpental and Cave Ridge.
-There was no in fighting the wind on the summit to set up my camera for a self portrait, so I got down about 100 feet to get away from the wind, the snow continued to fall.
+Summit was extremely windy and without views.
+Some of the clouds miraculously dissipated shortly after, allowing me to get a few quick photos of Alpental and Cave Ridge.
+Hard to fight fight the summit wind to get a selfie, so I descended about 100 feet to get out of the wind to do that instead.
+Meanwhile, the snow continued to fall.

 Afterward I made a quick descent and got back down to the ski area just before dark.

 Gear: ice axe, snowshoes